nesterow/frontless/README.md

 3. ~~Use RiotJS tags as a templates on BE~~
 4. ~~Find solution for routing using `src/pages` as a root~~
 5. ~~Add error views, handle routing errors~~
+6. Find a solution to mount components from html chunks
-6. Implement shared state transport using feathersjs
+7. Implement shared state transport using feathersjs [60%]
-7. Implement session/auth middlewares
+8. Implement session/auth middlewares
-8. Write documentation
+9. Write documentation